Saudi Aramco hires former Shell executive for chemicals business

-KHOBAR, Saudi Arabia (Reuters) - State oil giant Saudi Aramco has hired Olivier Thorel, a former senior executive at Royal Dutch Shell, as executive director for its chemicals business, the company said on Wednesday.
+KHOBAR, Saudi Arabia, Jan 10 (Reuters) - State oil giant Saudi Aramco has hired Olivier Thorel, a former senior executive at Royal Dutch Shell, as executive director for its chemicals business, the company said on Wednesday.

 Thorel started his post at Saudi Aramco on Jan.
 1. He held various positions with Shell in downstream operations after joining the company in France in 1990, Aramco said in its weekly magazine the Arabian Sun.